-In this article I will present research to support the use of stem cell treatments for knee osteoarthritis.
-I will discuss newly published research by the Darrow Stem Cell Institute on the use of bone marrow derived stem cells and discuss the use of amniotic and placenta tissue treatments, umbilical cord blood treatments and adipose or fat derived stem cells (We do not offer fat stem cell treatments).
-We will explore the newest research and clinical applications.
+In this article I will present research on the use of stem cell therapy treatments for knee osteoarthritis.
+I will discuss published research by the Darrow Stem Cell Institute on the use of bone marrow derived stem cells.
 I also invite you to ask your questions using the form below about your knee pain.

 Before we get to updates, let’s review the research we conducted at the Darrow Stem Cell Institute in Los Angeles, California on patients with knee osteoarthritis.

 Short-Term Outcomes in Treatment of Knee Osteoarthritis With 4 Bone Marrow Concentrate Injections